 What is the Community-Based Monitoring Network?

 The Community-based Monitoring Network was established by the Nunavut Wildlife Management Board as a pilot study in three participating communities, Arviat, Cambridge Bay and Sanikiluaq, in February 2012.
 The Community-Based Monitoring Network brings together respected Nunavummiut harvesters to share their knowledge and observations about wildlife.
 Rather than rely on interviews to collect this information, participants are trained to use specially designed hand-held computers (MESAs) to record wildlife sightings, harvests, local and traditional ecological knowledge, and other observations while out on the land.
 Information recorded on the hand-held computers is then combined to create a collective storehouse of knowledge that will be used to improve local, regional, and territorial wildlife management practices in Nunavut by ensuring that decision making bodies have up-to-date information directly from those who spend the most time on the land.
-During the trial period, the Nunavut Wildlife Management Board evaluated the program and approved a plan to operate the Community-based Monitoring Network in two communities at a time, with a change in communities every three years.
+During the trial period, the Nunavut Wildlife Management Board evaluated the program and approved a plan to operate the Community-based Monitoring Network on a larger scale.
+A new community will be added in the spring of each year, with three communities collecting data at any given time.

 What is the Rationale behind the Community-Based Monitoring Network?